tobe09/ChinekeTobenna/README.txt

-This is My Portfolio Website.
+This is the repository for my Portfolio Website.
 I am a full stack developer (with a bias for backend development).

 The site contains links to my github projects (pet projects and others).